WanderingPenwing/Savoia/README.md

 # Installation
 Edit config.mk to match your local setup (surf is installed into the /usr/local namespace by default).

-and config.h or config.def.h to match your tastes
-and be careful to change marukuru to dmenu or other app you have installed
+Edit config.h or config.def.h to match your tastes, and be careful to change marukuru to dmenu or other app you have installed

 Afterwards enter the following command to build and install surf (if necessary as root):